gururaj-s/mirage/README.md

 ## MIRAGE: Mitigating Conflict-Based Cache Attacks with a Practical Fully-Associative Design
-Authors: Gururaj Saileshwar and Moinuddin Qureshi, Georgia Institute of Technollgy.
+0;95;0cAuthors: Gururaj Saileshwar and Moinuddin Qureshi, Georgia Institute of Technollgy.
 Appears in USENIX Security 2021.

 ### Citation
 Gururaj Saileshwar and Moinuddin Qureshi.
 "MIRAGE: Mitigating Conflict-Based Cache Attacks with a Practical Fully-Associative Design".
-In _30th USENIX Security Symposium (USENIX Security 21).
+In 30th USENIX Security Symposium (USENIX Security 21).
 2021.

 ### Introduction
 The artifact covers two aspects of results from the paper: